 The largest Outer Banks campground option on the Cape Hatteras National Seashore, Cape Point Campground sits between rolling sand dunes and North Carolina’s largest remaining tract of maritime forest.
 It’s just a short walk through the dunes to reach the nearby beach, a popular surfing destination.
 The iconic Cape Hatteras lighthouse is located just a short walk or bike ride from the campground.

 Cape Point Campground has 202 reservable campsites, with three rows of the campground reserved for tent campers only and the rest are mixed-use for RV and tent campers.
 A note for RVers, there are no RV hookups of any kind.
 Potable water, outdoor shower facilities, and restrooms are available at the campground which is open seasonly from the end of March through the end of November.

 “If you like national seashores, camping, and surfing then this beautiful gem is for you!
 Mosquitos might be a problem!
 Deet is a solution.
 Climb the lighthouses!!
 Showers are not hot!” —The Dyrt camper Megan B.

-Frisco Campground offers a different perspective on Outer Banks camping—literally.
+Frisco Campground offers a different perspective on Outer Banks campgrounds—literally.
 The elevated sand dunes that make up this campground give campers a stunning view of the ocean from their tent.
-Dense vegetation provides a sense of privacy and even some shade at campsites as well, a feature hard to find in many Outer Banks camping sites.
+Dense vegetation provides a sense of privacy and even some shade at campsites as well, a feature hard to find in many Outer Banks campground.
 Mosquitos can be a problem in the warmer months, so pack that bug spray along with your sunscreen.

 Frisco Campground has 127 campsites, a number of which are reservable, with no hookups.
 The campground is open from the end of March through the end of November and has flush toilets, potable water, and unheated outdoor showers.